sklaw/circle/sample/44-ENEE447Project2/README.md

 - **NOTE**: For this project, our code will target qemu-emulated Raspberry Pi Zero (which means the code may not run on your real physical Pi).
 	- Read FAQ1 in project 1 to learn how to run qemu-emulated Raspberry Pi Zero on your computer.

-## Specifically, we are tring to solve the following problem:
+## Specifically, we are trying to solve the following problem:
 - Currently, when we run this sample, the output shows only main task is running:
 ```
 logger: Circle 45.1 started on Raspberry Pi Zero